-Despite some challenging weather, Surrey Archery managed to successfully hold their annual archery weekend competition at Kingston University's Tolworth Court sports ground on the weekend of 16 and 17 July 2011.
-The event witnessed many different categories encouraging a wide range of competitors including junior boys and girls and senior men and women to battle it out for the various prizes.
+Despite some challenging weather, Surrey Archery managed to successfully hold its annual archery weekend competition at Kingston University's Tolworth Court sports ground on the weekend of 16 and 17 July 2011.
+The event witnessed many different categories, encouraging a wide range of competitors, including junior boys and girls and senior men and women to battle it out for the various prizes.

 Organiser Andrew Trimble said: "We would like to thank Kingston University for providing excellent facilities and Mike Hitt (Grounds Manager) and his team were brilliant as usual and did a fantastic job both in line marking and on the day."